Asingerdev/mexico-dice-game/README.md

 If it rolls between 11 and 22, or between 22 and 33, it will reroll.

-If the computer is the second roller, it will follow the same logic, except it is limited by the number of times the player rolled, and if any of its rolls beat the player, it will end its turn.
+If the computer is the second roller, it will follow the same logic,except it is limited by the number of times the player rolled, and if any of its rolls beat the player, it will end its turn.

 Future versions of the game can adjust the computer AI's difficulty based upon the game's advanced probability tables.